traefik/traefik/docs/content/getting-started/concepts.md

 !!! info "Many different rules"

     In the example above, we used the request [path rule](../routing/routers/index.md#rule "Link to docs about routing rules") to determine which service was in charge.
-    Certainly you can use many other different [rules](../routing/routers/index.md#rule "Link to docs about routing rules").
+    Certainly, you can use many other different [rules](../routing/routers/index.md#rule "Link to docs about routing rules").

 !!! info "Updating the requests"